geojeff/ThothApp/README.md

 Consider adding an option for authenticating automatically and for loading the data in one-fell-swoop, to avoid having to click through loading steps.
 This would be useful when focusing on development of app features.

+Evaluate the layout of the book form.
+Labels are needed for the lists, for the form.
+If the design with version list left, form on right, reviews list on bottom, is kept, handle case of small window size and overlap of reviews list and main  properties panel.

+Consider adding animation.

+Style long reviews...
+For text wrapping, with css?  by putting \ns in the text?

+Style lists.

+Add feedback for principal actions, such as add, delete, etc. Somewhere add feedback on relation-setting, perhaps when a new record is added.
+Make reusable in standard and graphics views.

+Review theming, which is now some combination of that from the Contacts app and a few things from test_controls app.